All 11 Lightsaber Color Meanings [Ultimate Star Wars Guide]

 Namely, by using the Force, an individual is able to purify a red kyber crystal, removing the Sith’s influence from it.
 During that process, the crystal loses its red color and instead becomes white, remaining completely usable.
 This form of purification also has its symbolic value, as stated above.

-Ahsoka Tano is not only the most famous, but also the only known user of a white lightsaber in the TV shows.
-She was able to purify the red kyber crystals from the Sixth Brother’s weapon, thus creating two neutral, white crystals which she used in her lighsabers.
+Ahsoka Tano is not only the most famous but also the only known user of a white lightsaber in the TV shows.
+She was able to purify the red kyber crystals from the Sixth Brother’s weapon, thus creating two neutral, white crystals, which she used in her lightsabers.

 However, it was established in the High Republic storylines that there was another Jedi who wielded white lightsabers.
-Orla Jareni wielded a double-bladed lightsaber that has a hinge in the middle of the hilt so that the lightsaber can have two parallel blades.
+Orla Jareni wielded a double-bladed lightsaber that had a hinge in the middle of the hilt so that the lightsaber could have two parallel blades.

 Yellow Lightsaber Meaning

 Along with the white lightsaber, a yellow lightsaber is among the rarest in the galaxy.
-It is not certain what this color actually represents, since it has never been explained by anyone, but we do know that a purified red kyber crystal (which was done by Jaden Korr) turned yellow on one occasion.
+It is not certain what this color actually represents since no one has ever explained it, but we do know that a purified red kyber crystal (which was made by Jaden Korr) turned yellow on one occasion.

-That is interesting because the purified color was later changed to white, as per the section above.
-Jedi Sentinels, the powerful protectors of the Jedi Temple, are usually associated with a double-bladed yellow lightsaber, but their story doesn’t really reveal much about the origins and the symbolism behind one of the franchise’s rarest lightsaber colors.
+That is interesting because the purified color was later changed to white, per the above section.
+Jedi Sentinels, the powerful protectors of the Jedi Temple, are usually associated with a double-bladed yellow lightsaber.
+Still, their story doesn’t really reveal much about the origins and the symbolism behind one of the franchise’s rarest lightsaber colors.

 The powerful Asajj Ventress was the owner of a yellow lightsaber at one point, as was Ahsoka Tano.
 Still, most people will probably identify Rey, the protagonist of the Sequel Trilogy, as the most famous yellow lightsaber owner, as she is the only one among the three to have appeared in the main movies.
 The Jedi Sentinels, who guard the Jedi Temple, also use yellow kyber crystals for their weapons.